Painting Equipment

 • material transfer efficiency

-The disadvantage is that, as part of the system that makes airless spraying possible, the nozzle is fixed and the width of the jet cannot be adjusted.
-In order to change the spray pattern the nozzle has to be changed.
-For a spray line or for high throughput applications, where the parameters are fixed from the start and remain unchanged for a long time, this disadvantage is not very important.
+The disadvantage is that, as part of the system that makes airless spraying possible, the nozzle is fixed and you cannot adjust the width of the spray.
+In order for the jet to be changed the nozzle must be changed.
+For a spray line or for high-yield applications, where the parameters are fixed from the start and remain unchanged for a long time, this disadvantage is not very important.

 spray guns